 And that is just how easy green beans are to plant and become a part of your garden.

-Common Problems In Green Beans
+Common Problems in Green Beans

 Green beans require very little care.
-All they ask for is 1-1.5 inches of water per week.
+All they ask for is 1-1.5-inches of water per week.

-But green beans do still have a few common ailments that you may come in contact with during your time growing them.
+However, green beans do still have a few common ailments that you may come in contact with during your time growing them.